Skip to content

 Insolvency

 Sahana has experience of a wide range of corporate and personal insolvency matters, including applications to set aside statutory demands, transactions at an undervalue and/or transactions to defraud creditors, validation order applications and private examinations.
-Sahana is comfortable advising clients on whether the presentation of a winding-up petition or bankruptcy petition is a suitable means of recovering commercial debts, and regularly attends hearings in the County Court and the High Court Insolvency and Companies List on behalf of creditors and debtors.
+Sahana is comfortable advising clients on whether the presentation of a winding-up petition or bankruptcy petition is a suitable means of recovering commercial debts, and regularly appears in the County Court and the High Court Insolvency and Companies List on behalf of creditors and debtors.

 Selected Cases